homedepot/metREx/README.md

 - `aggregation`: The list of parameters used to aggregate the values returned from the ExtraHop API *(see [About Aggregation](#about-aggregation) below)*
 - `static_labels`: (optional) One or more `key: value` pairs to apply as static labels for all metrics

-NewRelic metrics:
+New Relic metrics:
-- `services`: A list of one or more service names referencing NewRelic API connections, from which the job metrics will be sourced
+- `services`: A list of one or more service names referencing New Relic API connections, from which the job metrics will be sourced
 - `push_services`: (optional) A list of one or more service names referencing push service API connections, to which the job metrics will be sent
 - `interval_minutes`: The interval (in minutes) to wait between each execution of the job
 - `statement`: NRQL query (excluding SINCE/UNTIL and TIMESERIES clauses)